aoda-zhang/PawHaven-backEnd/README.md

 # FullStack BackEnd

 ✨ What is this?

-This project is a fullstack application built with NestJS, crafted to ensure flexibility, readability, and maintainability.
-It features a modular architecture with clear separation of concerns, allowing easy scaling and smooth collaboration.
-The backend is seamlessly integrated with the React frontend and follows modern best practices for clean code and performance.
+This project is a fullstack application built with NestJS (backend) and React (frontend), implementing a modular, scalable architecture with a clear separation of concerns.

+It leverages a modern toolchain aligned with [roadmap.sh’s](https://roadmap.sh) recommended technologies to ensure high code quality, maintainability, and performance.
+The backend and frontend are fully decoupled yet seamlessly integrated for API communication and shared logic patterns.

 🌟 Highlights